camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates.md

 There are two possible comparison operators:

-- `equals`: checks if the value is equal to the value defined in the condition
+- `equals`: Checks if the value is equal to the value defined in the condition.
-- `oneOf`: checks if the value is in the list of values defined in the condition
+- `oneOf`: Checks if the value is in the list of values defined in the condition.

 ```json
 ...